A Legacy of Champions

 “Justice For You Begins With Us”

-Victor H. Pribanic at his home in White Oak, Pennsylvania with his two favorite hunting companions, Zebulon (left) and Junior (right).
+Victor H. Pribanic at his home in White Oak, Pennsylvania with his two favorite companions, Zebulon (left) and Junior (right).
 Victor created one of Pittsburgh’s most successful practices through hard work and courageous undertakings.
-He’s often considered as part of the best trial attorneys in the country by his peers.
+He’s considered one of the best trial attorneys in the country by his peers.

 Our track record of taking on large corporations, like General Motors or UPMC, says that when you’re with Pribanic & Pribanic you’re with the best in the business.